tgasp/yp-mock/project_structure.md

 ## Overview

-This is a monorepo project using pnpm workspaces, containing a Next.js web application, NestJS backend server, and shared packages for UI components, types, and configurations.
+This is a monorepo project using pnpm workspaces, containing a Next.js web application, NestJS backend server, an admin panel, and shared packages for UI components, types, and configurations.
 The project is built with TypeScript and follows modern development practices.

 ## Repository Structure

 ```
 ├── apps/
 │   ├── web/                 # Next.js frontend application
+│   ├── admin/              # Admin panel application
 │   └── server/             # NestJS backend application
 ├── packages/
 │   ├── ui/                 # Shared UI component library